EV charger installation requirements in the UK

 Choosing a suitable location for your home charge point

-Carefully consider where you want your home charger installed.
-This will ensure that it is as cheap as possible and that you have no accessibility issues after installation.
+Carefully consider where you want your home EV charger installed.
+In the right place, the installation will work out cheaper in the long run.
+Why?
+Because you should have no accessibility issues after installation.

 First, your charger should be installed as close to your electric meter as possible.
-The charger needs to be connected to your main electrical fuse, which is located in your meter box.
-Ensuring your charger is installed near your electric meter ensures the cable run is short, making the installation more cost-effective and efficient.
+Secondly, the charger needs to be connected to your main electrical fuse, which is located in your meter box.
+Why do you need to do this?
+If your EV charger is installed near your electric meter, the cable run is shorter, and, in turn, makes the EV charger installation more cost-effective and efficient.

-Although we include up to 15m of cabling in our standard installation, keeping the cable run as short as possible is best.
-This can also make the installation look more aesthetically pleasing, as you won’t have lots of visible cabling clipped to your property.
+Although we include up to 10m of cabling in our standard installation, keeping the cable run as short as possible is best.
+For one, a shorter cable makes the installation look more aesthetically pleasing, as you won’t have lots of visible cabling clipped to your property.

-You should also decide whether to mount your charger on a wall or a post.
-Installation of a post will come at an extra cost but may be required if there is no suitable wall near where you park your vehicle.
-You shouldn’t mount your charger on a fence or temporary structure, as this can be dangerous.
+• Decide whether to mount your charger on a wall or a post.
+Installation of a post will come at an extra cost, but may be required if there is no suitable wall near where you park your vehicle.
+Note, you shouldn’t mount your charger on a fence or temporary structure, as this can be dangerous.

-There are also some legal requirements regarding the positioning of your home charger:
+Certain legal requirements regarding the positioning of your home charger, especially EV charger height, need to be followed, too:

 • Charge points cannot be installed within 2.5 metres of a SIM touch.
 A “SIM touch” refers to a metal object connected to a power supply, such as an outdoor light in a metal case.